AndrewAkinson/python3-therion-analyzer/README.md

-  -e, --excluded-keywords    a set of keywords to exclude from the default -t, --totals               print totals for each keyword -s, --summarize            print a one-line summary -g GREP, --grep GREP       pattern to match (grep mode) -i, --ignore-case          ignore case (grep mode) -p, --paths                include survex path when printing to terminal -c, --color                colorize printed results -q, --quiet                only print warnings and errors (in case of -o only)
+  -e, --excluded-keywords    a set of keywords to exclude from the default -t, --totals               print totals for each keyword -s, --summarize            print a one-line summary -g, --grep                 pattern to match (switch to grep mode) -i, --ignore-case          ignore case (when in grep mode) -p, --paths                include survex path when printing to terminal -c, --color                colorize printed results -q, --quiet                only print warnings and errors (in case of -o only)